CyberResearch448/Honeypot_Research_Data/README.md

 ## Appendix B

-..*Table I: contains commands that exist on the file system in /bin but are not executable .*Table II: contains commands that exist on the filesystem in /usr/sbin but are not executable.
+* Table I: contains commands that exist on the file system in /bin but are not executable
+* Table II: contains commands that exist on the filesystem in /usr/sbin but are not executable.
 *Table III: contains commands that exist on the filesystem in /usr/bin but are not executable.
 *Table IV: contains command that exist on the filesystem in /sbin but are not executable.